raf-zig/Trello-API/README.md

-A RESTful API with authorization for a project management service similar to Trello.
+A RESTful API with authorization for Trello.